ARTICLE 1 — Name and purpose

 B providing their current address, contact information, and preference for electronic receipt of communications,

-C. thoughtfully contributing to MoMI’s direction and policies,
+C. thoughtfully and respectfully contributing to MoMI’s direction and policies,

-D. continuing to support the purposes of the corporation,
+D. continuing to support the purposes of the organization,

-E. obeying any rules set forth by the organization.
+E. obeying any rules set forth by a resolution of the Board of Directors.

-F. At the time a member’s eligibility expires, they must forfeit his or her method of entry in addition to any other property owned by MoMI to a member or the Board or an agent designated by the Board for this purpose.
+F. At the time a member’s eligibility expires, they must forfeit their method of entry in addition to any other property owned by MoMI to a Board Member or an agent designated by the Board for this purpose.

 3. In addition to the above rights and responsibilities, all Full Members shall have the right to:

-A. a key or other method of entry to the physical workspace,
+A. a key or other method of entry to the physical workspace and access for the days and times specified in their membership level,

-D. store a reasonable amount of equipment and/or materials at the space,
+C. store a reasonable amount of equipment and/or materials at the space, with exact details to be specified by the Board of Directors,

 SECTION 4 — Termination of Membership

-1. A person ceases to be a member of the corporation
+1. A person ceases to be a member of the organization

 A. by delivering his or her resignation in writing to the Board,